Stalingrad: Dogs, Do You Want to Live Forever?

 Stalingrad: Dogs, Do You Want to Live Forever?
-(Hunde, wollt ihr ewig leben) is a 1959 West German film, directed by Frank Wisbar and based on the eponymous novel by Fritz Wöss.
+(Hunde, wollt ihr ewig leben) is a 1959 West German war film directed by Frank Wisbar and based on the eponymous novel by Fritz Wöss.
 The movie revolves around the Battle of Stalingrad.
 The title is drawn from Frederick the Great's words when he saw his soldiers fleeing at Kolin: "You cursed rascals, do you want to live forever?"